 With no tail and a pancake-shaped body, sunfish may be one of the most curious creatures at Stellwagen.
 They can span 4 by 3 meters across, and they like to bask in the Sun’s rays by floating on the ocean’s surface.
 The fin from a sunfish can look startlingly similar to that of a shark, leading to false alarms on beaches.
 These fish like to catch the Sun’s rays at Stellwagen in the summer months.

-The common octopus is the most intelligent of invertebrates, and it can do all kinds of tricks to try to get away from its prey.
+The common octopus is the most intelligent of invertebrates, and it can do all kinds of tricks to get away from its predators.
 The octopus can squirt ink, detach arms, and even camouflage itself in its surroundings.
 When the octopus isn’t being sneaky, it’s curled up in small little holes in the seafloor, where it likes to live out its life in solitude.
 Discerning eyes may be able to spot one on the seafloor in Stellwagen.

 If you know a student who may want to tap into his or her creativity and compete next year, the 2019 contest opens this fall.
 Check for updates from the contest webpage.